I Love New York season 2: Miami Thrice

 After the last elimination, New York tells her final three men to pack their bags because they're heading to Miami.
 Miami is a party city, but things quickly get serious when New York invites one man to spend some alone time in her beachfront villa room the first night, leaving the other two shocked and angry.
 As New York spends quality time with each man, she starts to realize that two of these guys are totally devoted and in love with her while one is manipulative and hard to trust.
-At elimination New York must decide whether to listen to her mind or her heart and lets Punk go.
-Punk is eliminated, and Sister Paterson questions her decision.
-She says to New York, "You're dead meat, girl!" indicating that she believes that New York made the wrong choice for herself.
+At elimination New York must decide whether to listen to her mind or her heart and lets Punk go for not being aggressive enough.
+Punk is eliminated, and both Punk and Sister Paterson question her decision.
+Sister Patterson says to New York, "You're dead meat, girl!" indicating that she believes that New York made the wrong choice for herself.